 How many of you heard of magnesium helping with anxiety, sleep, depression, even headaches or pain, but not too often do we hear about blood sugar being thrown in there, right?

-Magnesium has close to over 700 different enzymatic processes in the body making it one of the most important minerals we need in order to simply function.
+Magnesium has close to 3200 functions in the body making it one of the most important minerals we need in order to simply function.
 From energy production, to hormone balancing, digestion and even detoxification, magnesium is most likely involved, and today we wanted to go into a deep dive on as to how it can help with managing blood sugar.

 Firstly, let's understand how blood sugar works.